Date: Wednesday, July 26, 2017

 His insightful teaching has inspired hundreds to play better and progress faster at any skill level.
 He’s big on style, groove, feel and form.
 Always fun and reflective of the ukulele’s inherent whimsy, Steve balances playing and singing with ear training, relevant theory, rhythm, chordal awareness, groove and musicality from charts, notation and by ear.

 Steve regularly presents a variety of public workshops for adults, teens and children.
-He has lead ukulele workshops at festivals like Summerfolk and the Beaches International Jazz Festival where he will return in the summer of 2015 for the 7th consecutive season.
+He has lead ukulele workshops at festivals like Summerfolk and the Beaches International Jazz Festival where he will be returning this summer.
 Ongoing work in schools includes Havergal College, St. Clement’s, Bishop Strachan School for Girls and the Mabin School.
 A lengthy list of private students includes Oscar nominee, Jessica Chastain.